KtaneModules/ktaneThePlunger-eXish/README.md

 The Plunger, needy module for KTaNE.
-By: Livio
+By: Livio & Marksam32
-Reupload by: Marksam32
+Reupload by: eXish